 In the event of a vessel change, we will transfer your reservation to the new vessel.
 Reservations will be transferred according to time of booking.
 If your reservation is changed, Marine Atlantic will contact you.
 Cabins and reserved seating are not guaranteed in the event of a vessel change.

 Why does Marine Atlantic have a fuel surcharge?
 How is it determined?

-Marine Atlantic, like other transportation providers, has a fuel surcharge to help offset increased costs associated with fuel.
-There are several factors taken into consideration when developing our fuel surcharge, including our sailing schedule, the availability of fuel suppliers, how we purchase our fuel, and environmental regulations.
+Marine Atlantic, like other transportation providers, has a fuel surcharge to help offset costs associated with diesel fuel.
+Factors taken into consideration when setting our fuel surcharge, include our sailing schedule, the availability of fuel suppliers, and fuel purchase price.

 From a sailing schedule perspective, we develop our schedule and look at traditional vessel fuel usage to determine the anticipated fuel consumption for the upcoming year.
 Given that we purchase large volumes of fuel at one time and place it in our storage tanks, we have more price certainty for a defined period of time.

-In addition to large fuel purchases, Marine Atlantic uses a hedging program to reduce the risk of price volatility.
-This allows fixed prices to be negotiated in advance in an effort to provide more certainty for budgetary planning purposes.
+Marine Atlantic uses a fuel hedging program to reduce the risk of price volatility.
+This allows fixed prices to be negotiated in advance to provide more certainty for budgetary planning purposes.
 This approach also protects customers against unpredictable price swings and having to adjust the fuel surcharge multiple times per year.

 I have an allergy, what do I do?